FlippyxD/react-dad-jokes/README.md

 - Dynamically changed styles based on number of likes/dislikes
 - Completely rewritten using React hooks

+This project is based on the project in [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/)

 ![Dad Jokes Visual](./src/images/Dad-jokes.PNG?raw=true "Dad Jokes Visual")